alberto-scotta/pyxlsx/readme.md

 xlsx is a python module that provides a class `Xlsx` for reading .xlsx Excel files.
 Especially designed for handling key-value pairs.
+This module is useful when you need to make small changes to a an Excel file and keep formatting.

 Installation
 ------------